aymenBox/Aymen-Chat-Bot/README.md

 # Aymen AI (aymen-ai)

 AI chat bot with quasar
-making it easy to use
+making it easy to use and learn

 ## Install the dependencies
 ```bash